byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Why make Eco-Enzyme?*

-**Cleaning products made with chemicals pollute the underground water, rivers and surrounding eco-systems.** These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body. **Eco-enzyme is a solution to a very big problem.** By symbioticly keeping the body healthy and restoring vitality and strength to the environment.
+**Cleaning products and fertilizers made with chemicals pollute the underground water, rivers and surrounding eco-systems.** These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body. **Eco-enzyme is a solution to a very big problem.** By symbioticly keeping the body healthy and restoring vitality and strength to the environment.
 It is easy to DIY at negligible cost, free of harmful pollutants, effective, and multipurpose.

+There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on food production, malnutrition and the incidence of diseases.
+Waterborne infections account for 80% of all infectious diseases.
+By 2025, half the world population will be living in water-stressed areas.(WHO)

+**Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

 #### *Stop the killing Gaia is a Microbiome - Cultivate Cultures That Heal*